tina190666/BMEG-257-DHF-5/README.md

 # BMEG-257-DHF-5

-This code repository is apart of our Biomedical Engineering Design course proiejct, where we have built an alternative appratus for the Pfizer vaccine thermal shipper.
-This repo has all the code for controlling the vairous electronic parts we have, such as: LED, LCD, Servo motors, and a num pad.
+This code repository is apart of our Biomedical Engineering Design course project, where we have built an alternative appratus for the Pfizer vaccine thermal shipper.
+This repo has all the code for controlling the vairous electronic parts we have, such as: LED, LCD, Servo motors, and a potentiometer.

 ## Tech/framework used
 Built with: